Herbert J. Seligmann

-Herbert Jacob Seligmann (1891 - March 3, 1984) was an American author and journalist known for his writings on civil rights issues, African Americans, bigotry, the U.S. occupation of Haiti, and the rise of Nazism in Europe.
+Herbert Jacob Seligmann (1891 – March 3, 1984) was an American photographer, author and journalist known for his writings on civil rights issues, African Americans, bigotry, the U.S. occupation of Haiti, and the rise of Nazism in Europe.
 He also wrote about well known artists such as Georgia O'Keeffe and John Marin, and about writers like D. H. Lawrence, Albert R. Brand, and J. Hendrix McLane.
 His review of Lady Chatterley's Lover appeared in The New York Sun but was removed from later editions because of the obscenity ban.
 His book on Lawrence was the first by an American.
 Seligmann was the first publicity director for the NAACP between 1919 and 1932, and was interviewed about the group's history on WNYC's radio program for African American subject matter.
 He also worked for the Jewish Telegraph Agency.

 Early life

+Seligmann was of Jewish ancestry.
 He graduated from Harvard University.
 In 1918 he traveled around the Southern United States and wrote about African Americans willing and able to defend themselves.
 His first marriage was to Lilias H. MacLane, a dancer, and his second to Lise née Rueff Seligmann.